seinecle/Plugins-for-Gephi/README.md

 ##3.
 Maps of Countries (2013)

-Take a country, continent or the entire world map and display in with Gephi.
+Take a country, continent or the entire world map and display it with Gephi.
 Useful to serve as a background for geolocalized networks.
+Latest version: 1.4.1 (2015).
+Includes Australian states and allows for the control of the thickness of the lines.
 See the [Gephi Marketplace](https://marketplace.gephi.org/plugin/maps-of-countries/) for details.